American Indian language

 The Chumashes were fishing people.
 Chumash men caught fish, seals, otters, and clams from their canoes, while Chumash women ground acorn into

 meal for bread and gathered nuts, fruits, and herbs.
 Here is a website with more information

 What were Chumash weapons and tools like in the past?

 Chumash hunters used bows and arrows, and fishermen used nets, harpoons, and fishing hooks.
 The Chumash were not known as an especially warlike tribe,

 but when they did have to fight, Chumash warriors usually fired their bows.

-Here is a website with Indian weapon pictures and information about American Indian weapon types.
+Here is a website with pictures and information about American Indian weapon types.

 What other Native Americans did the Chumash tribe interact with?

-The Chumashes traded regularly with other tribes of the Southwest, particularly the
+The Chumashes traded regularly with other tribes of Southern California, particularly coastal communities such as the

 What kinds of stories do the Chumashes tell?